Dr Foot Podiatry surgery is one of the leading biomechanical clinics in the Midlands.

 The information from this report will assist me to determine if you need orthotic therapy and this will be discussed clearly and in detail with you and with no obligation

-We use advanced sensor technology and algorithms to precisely record your stride mechanics.
+We use advanced sensor technology and algorithms to precisely record your stride mechanics while your walking or runnign in your shoes.
 Shoe Analysis Metrics reports advanced metrics in 4 dimensions: Efficiency, Motion, Shock & Symmetry.
 This holistic view allows our podiatrists to precisely assess a runner’s style, quantify the impact of training on mechanics and identify trends.

 Pronation is a complex tri-planar movement that centers around the Subtalar foot joint.
 It is estimated by measuring the rearfoot angle during ground contact while running and/or walking.